eMpower Career Plan

 Career Development and Planning is an ongoing process that starts prior to the first year of college and continues long after graduation.
-The O’Brien Center for Student Success has a four- year plan highlighting different actions and steps to take during your four years at Merrimack College.
+The O’Brien Center for Student Success has developed the eMpower Career Plan highlighting different actions and steps to take during your four years at Merrimack College.
 Not all suggestions may be applicable to everyone, but it is a way for students to stay on track.
-You may also download the Four Year College Career Guide.
+You may also download the eMpower Career Plan.

 Freshmen | EXPLORE